Apologies for some broken links:

 The graphical libraries used in some of the demonstration code can be found in the "rclib" extension to Pop-11's rc_graphic library, which provides a sophisticated object oriented graphical extension to Pop-11 including 2-D drawing, movable objects, buttons, sliders (not just horizontal and vertical) etc.

 The Pop-11 Objectclass system was crucial for the development of both RCLIB and the SIM_AGENT mechanisms.
 Objectclass provides multiple inheritance and generic functions, extending Pop-11 roughly as CLOS extends Common Lisp.
 It was originally designed and implemented by Steve Leach when he was at Hewlett Packard research labs.
-He is now a freelance developer and one of the maintainers of the www.poplog.org site.
+He is now a freelance software engineer.
+He made many other contributions to the design as a user, while at Hewlett Packard, some of which are part of poplog, others in libraries at the Poplog web site.

 Objectclass makes it easy to introduce new types of agents sharing some default methods with the top level agent class while providing their own extensions.
 This was also a requirement for the graphical tools.
 Objectclass also made it easy to combine agent classes with graphical object classes to produce agents which both act in a simulated world and also display their activity in a 2-D graphical display, where they can be manipulated with the mouse.